 What Types of Tests Comprise the SHL TTB?

-SHL Technical Test Battery comprises three different test types, the combination of which could indicate the sort of skills and abilities candidates hold in important knowledge-based and cognitive areas:
+CEB SHL Technical Test Battery comprises three different test types, the combination of which could indicate the sort of skills and abilities candidates hold in important knowledge-based and cognitive areas.

 - Technical Understanding – this test measures the ability to understand written text in the context of technical work.
 Short passages are presented and candidates are required to evaluate the truthfulness of statements according to the passage.
 The questions are in the format of True/False/Cannot say.

 - Fault Diagnosis – this test assesses the ability to identify faults in logical systems.
-To learn more about the TTB Fault diagnosis test click here.
+Learn more about Fault Diagnosis tests.

 In general, candidates who are asked to sit the SHL TTB are sent a PDF file that contains general explanations about the tests' nature.
 However, these brochures do not satisfy a candidate's practice requirements.

 JobTestPrep offers a tailored CEB SHL-style Technical Test Battery practice pack.
 This pack covers the various abilities assessed by the TTB.
 Our practice tests are inspired by the actual TTB tests in their formats, style, and difficulty levels.
 The test units are accompanied by score reports, explanations, and solving tips.
 In addition, our pack includes study guides and video tutorials for numerical and verbal concepts, an invaluable aid in assisting your preparation.